 If you have used a computer, then you have probably heard about drivers.
 However, do you know what a driver is?
-Moreover, what does it do that makes it so important to a computer’s operation?
+Moreover, what does it do that makes it so crucial to a computer’s operation?
 Even if you have an idea of what a driver is and does, do you know the best practice when it comes to updating drivers?
 Is it best to keep the drivers offered by Windows or install your own drivers?
-These are all questions for which we give you simple and easy to understand answers, in this article:
+These are all questions for which we give you simple and easy to understand answers in this article:

 All these are possible because the operating system knows how to ask those devices to do their jobs, using drivers.

 Usually, most drivers are installed automatically on your operating system.
 Windows has an extensive library of drivers.
 When you connect a new device to your Windows computer, the operating system automatically detects it and starts searching for an appropriate driver in its library.
 If one is found, all you have to do is wait for it to be installed.
-Sometimes, Windows also asks you to reboot your computer after the driver has been installed, so that it can be enabled and used.
+Sometimes, Windows also asks you to reboot your computer after the driver has been installed so that it can be enabled and used.

 If Windows does not have a fitting driver for your new device, it can also use Windows Update to search for a driver online.
 If Microsoft’s servers have a driver for your device, then you must wait for it to be downloaded and installed.

-Here’s an example involving a video card we own: an AMD Radeon R9 270X made by Sapphire.
-The best place to get a driver for it, is the official support page of AMD.
-Some manufacturers, AMD included, offer a detection tool that automatically identifies and downloads the right drivers for your device.
+Here’s an example involving a video card we own: an AMD Radeon RX 5700.
+The best place to get a driver for it is the official support page of AMD.
+Many manufacturers, including AMD, offer a detection tool that automatically identifies and downloads the right drivers for your device.

 Usually, the drivers that Windows downloads and installs automatically for your devices are almost guaranteed to work well.
 They are drivers that have been tested to comply with Microsoft’s requirements and are usually stable, meaning that your computer is unlikely to crash because of them.